© 2023 CyberNews - Latest tech news,

 • Notice suspicious emails.
 Another popular way to distribute potentially unwanted programs is creating a malspam campaign – sending legitimate-looking emails (they often impersonate well-known companies, like Apple or Microsoft) with an infected attachment.
 Opening the attachment triggers the malicious program’s executable code and infects your device.
 So pay attention when checking your emails and never open them if you have any suspicions.

 • Install programs from official websites only.
 Cybercriminals also take advantage of peer-to-peer (P2P) file-sharing networks where they spread malicious programs disguised as premium ones, just for free.
-You should never try to install pirated software if you want to avoid browser hijackers.
+You should never install pirated software if you want to avoid browser hijackers.

 Video tutorial